Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.Monitoring/samples/Sample1_PipelineMonitoring.md

 Calling `GetSparkJobList` on the `MonitoringClient` returns a list of jobs both currently and previously ran in the Synapse Workspace.

-Each `SparkJob` instance contains information the respective Spark Job, including its name, current state, and duration of execution.
+Each `SparkJob` instance contains information the respective Spark job, including its name, current state, and duration of execution.

 ```C# Snippet:GetSparkJobList
 SparkJobListViewResponse sparkJobList = client.GetSparkJobList();